muzafferkahraman/portal-setup-tool/README.md

 **Example Usage:**

 for creating
-> python massdeploy.py create -r 2 -s 2 -b 2 -p 5<br />
+> python massdeploy.py create -r 2 -s 2 -b 2 -g 2 -p 5<br />

 for deleting
-> python massdeploy.py delete -r 2 -s 2 -b 2 -p 2
+> python massdeploy.py delete -r 2 -s 2 -p 2

+* You don't need to specify branches and RGs when deleting

 where